-Last week we heard about a bug in the fingerprint recognition on the Samsung Galaxy S10, the bug would let anyone with a gel type screen protector unlock the device using any fingerprint.
+Last week we heard about a bug in the fingerprint recognition on the Samsung Galaxy S10.
+The bug would let anyone with a gel-type screen protector unlock the device using any fingerprint.
+This issue has raised significant concerns among users regarding the security of their devices.

-Now Samsung has released an official statement, they are working on a fix, although they are saying that you should not use these types of screen protectors with the handsets.
+Now, Samsung has released an official statement addressing the issue.
+They are actively working on a fix, although they are advising users not to use these types of screen protectors with the handsets.
+According to Samsung:

 This issue involved ultrasonic fingerprint sensors unlocking devices after recognizing 3-dimensional patterns appearing on certain silicone screen protecting cases as users’ fingerprints.